Hierarchical Path: Seven Years War (Main Page) >> Armies >> British Army >> Pennsylvania Provincials

-In July 1755, after Braddock's defeat in an ambush on the Monongahela, Pennsylvanians, who until then had no militia forces, started to organise its defence.
-The governor gave orders to build forts at Carlisle and Shippensburg and to organize 4 companies of volunteers.
-In October, the French and Canadians with their Indian Allies began to launch raids on the border of Pennsylvania.
-On November 25, a "Militia Act" was passed in response to the border massacres perpetrated by the Susquehanna and Ohio Delawares.
-On November 27, the Assembly of Pennsylvania voted funds to build forts and to replace militia companies with a Provincial Regiment which was originally formed from preexisting volunteers and militia around the Susquehanna River.
+In July 1755, after Braddock's defeat in an ambush on the Monongahela, Pennsylvanians, who until then had no militia forces, started to organise their defence.
+The governor gave orders to build forts at Carlisle and Shippensburg and to organize four companies of volunteers.
+In October, the French and Canadiens with their Native American allies began to launch raids on the border of Pennsylvania.
+On November 25, a "Militia Act" was passed in response to the border massacres perpetrated by the Susquehanna and Ohio Delawares (aka Lenape).
+On November 27, the Assembly of Pennsylvania voted funds to build forts and to replace militia companies with a Provincial Regiment which was originally formed from pre-existing volunteers and militia around the Susquehanna River.
 Most men enlisted for less than six months.

 In 1761, only 300 Pennsylvania Provincials were still in service.

 The last Pennsylvania Provincials, who garrisoned Fort Augusta, were disbanded in 1764.

 Service during the War

 Throughout the war, Pennsylvania Provincials remained on the western frontier to guard their province against Indian raids.

 In the spring of 1757, many soldiers of the regiment stationed at Fort Augusta abandoned their post because they had not been paid since a while, leaving the fort seriously undermanned.

 In April 1758, 2,700 Pennsylvanians, mostly Scots, were assigned to the expedition against Fort Duquesne under Brigadier John Forbes.
 By the end of June, Forbes' army was on the march from Philadelphia, slowly progressing towards Fort Duquesne by Raystown, Shippensburg and Loyalhannon.
 At the end of November, Forbes' army marched on the fort which was destroyed by the French before they retired.